chohjingyia23cs0296/ePortfolio/README.md

 ## 🎯 Purpose

 This e-portfolio was prepared for the GitHub and LinkedIn portfolio assessment in Special Topic in Data Engineering (SECP3843).
-It provides organised evidence of my academic development and technical learning.
+It provides organised evidence of my academic development and technical [...]

 The repository includes: